dtcc-platform/dtcc-builder/README.md

     make
     make install

-This will build and install all programs and scripts into the top level `bin` directory.
+This will build and install all programs into the top level `bin` directory.

 ### Running the demo

 To run a simple demo, enter the `demo` directory and issue the following command:

-    ./vc-demo
+    ./dtcc-demo

-This will generate a height map from point cloud data, generate a city model from a property map, and finally generate meshes.
-Both the input and output data can be found in the `data` directory.
-The parameters for the demo are controlled by the file `Parameters.json` (see below).
+This will generate a set of meshes for the demo data downloaded.
+The input data as well as the output data generated are stored in the `data` directory.
+To change dataset or parameters for the demo, edit the JSON file `Parameters.json`.
+See below for a description of the parameters.

 ## Deployment

 WIP: Describe how to deploy on cloud server.

+## Data

-## Data sources
+### Data sources

-VCCore makes use of the following data sources:
+The Digital Twin Cities Platform makes use of the following data sources:

 * Point clouds (Lantmäteriet:Laserdata vektor EPSG:3006)
 * Property maps (Fastighetskartan bebyggelse vektor EPSG:3006)

 Chalmers has a license for downloading data from `http://zeus.slu.se`.

-Point cloud data comes in the form of a number square grids big enough to cover the requested domain.
+Point cloud data comes in the form of a number square grids large enough to cover the requested domain.
 Each point cloud is compressed as a RAR file.
 Uncompress it to get the LAS point cloud file, for example:

     unrar e 09B008_64050_3225_25.rar